ViscousTests/website/content/docs/understanding-the-world/humanitys-biggest-problem.md

 ## Freedom of Direction

 Add stuff from the "Greatness cannot be planned" book.
+And how it relates to the idea of a [flaneur](https://en.wikipedia.org/wiki/Fl%C3%A2neur) as discussed in "Antifragile" by NN Taleb.

 ## Influences